mikedh/trimesh/README.md

 [![Build Status](https://travis-ci.org/mikedh/trimesh.svg?branch=master)](https://travis-ci.org/mikedh/trimesh) [![Build status](https://ci.appveyor.com/api/projects/status/j8h3luwvst1tkghl?svg=true)](https://ci.appveyor.com/project/mikedh/trimesh) [![Coverage Status](https://coveralls.io/repos/github/mikedh/trimesh/badge.svg)](https://coveralls.io/github/mikedh/trimesh) [![PyPI version](https://badge.fury.io/py/trimesh.svg)](https://badge.fury.io/py/trimesh) [![Join the chat at https://gitter.im/trimsh/Lobby](https://badges.gitter.im/trimsh/Lobby.svg)](https://gitter.im/trimsh/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Trimesh is a pure Python (2.7- 3.3+) library for loading and using [triangular meshes](https://en.wikipedia.org/wiki/Triangle_mesh) with an emphasis on watertight meshes.
-The goal of the library is to provide a fully featured and well tested Trimesh object which allows for easy manipulation and analysis, in the style of the Polygon object in the [Shapely library](http://toblerity.org/shapely/manual.html).
+Trimesh is a pure Python (2.7- 3.3+) library for loading and using [triangular meshes](https://en.wikipedia.org/wiki/Triangle_mesh) with an emphasis on single- body watertight meshes.
+The goal of the library is to provide a full featured and well tested Trimesh object which allows for easy manipulation and analysis, in the style of the Polygon object in the [Shapely library](http://toblerity.org/shapely/manual.html).

 The API is mostly stable, but this should not be relied on and is not guaranteed; install a specific version if you plan on deploying something using trimesh as a backend.

-Pull requests are highly appreciated and are responded to promptly!
+Pull requests are appreciated and responded to promptly!
 If you'd like to contribute, here is an [up to date list of potential enhancements](https://github.com/mikedh/trimesh/issues/199) although things not on that list are also welcome.
-Also, some [general advice for writing mesh code in Python and Numpy.](https://github.com/mikedh/trimesh/blob/master/trimesh/io/README.md)
+Some [general advice for writing mesh code in Python and Numpy.](https://github.com/mikedh/trimesh/blob/master/trimesh/io/README.md)

 ## Basic Installation